odemolliens/bitrise-step-apps-decompiler/README.md

 Decompile mobile APK and/or IPA

-This step will get/download your APK/IPA and decompile it to:
+This step will get/download your APK/IPA and decompile them to:
-- apk_decompiled
+- apk_decompiled/
-- ipa_unzipped
+- ipa_unzipped/

 <br/>